-The SNAP-Ed Guidance describes a food tasting as "1/4 - 1/2 of a serving".
+The SNAP-Ed Guidance describes a food tasting as " $\frac{1}{4}$ - $\frac{1}{2}$ of a serving".

 - Serving sizes are different for different audiences.
-It is your responsibility to understand proper serving sizes for the audiences you work with and ensure that only a small taste is provided. - Multiple tasting opportunities in the same sitting of foods in the same food group must collectively equal less than 1 serving for that food group. - See the Small Taste Tasting Size column in the table below to find, by age and food group, the size of a small taste. - For example, if a tasting is completed during a school-wide event reaching children ages 9-13 years to reinforce the consumption of fruits and four unique raw fruits are offered during the same sitting, the total amount of fruits provided must be less than or equal to 1⁄2 - 3⁄4 cup raw fruits, or 1 total serving from the fruit group. - If using pre-packaged, single servings of food for a tasting, the servings must be quartered or halved to meet allowable small taste requirements (see below). - It is important to accurately track and document the number of participants for a food tasting.
+It is your responsibility to understand proper serving sizes for the audiences you work with and ensure that only a small taste is provided. - Multiple tasting opportunities in the same sitting of foods in the same food group must collectively equal less than 1 serving for that food group. - For example, if a tasting is completed during a school-wide event reaching children ages 9-13 years to reinforce the consumption of fruits and four unique raw fruits are offered during the same sitting, the total amount of fruits provided must be less than or equal to $\frac{1}{2}$ - $\frac{3}{4}$ cup raw fruits, or 1 total serving from the fruit group. - If using pre-packaged, single servings of food for a tasting, the servings must be quartered or halved to meet allowable small taste requirements (see below). - It is important to accurately track and document the number of participants for a food tasting.
 This may be challenging for some venues or events. - Consider counting the number of servings prepped and subtracting the number of the remaining serving items (e.g., plates) at the end of the event.